The Knowledge You Expect. The Compassion You Deserve.

 Get a Divorce in Colorado Springs

 Our Colorado Springs divorce attorneys understand that marriages and relationships break down and that marriages or civil unions can become irretrievably broken regardless of the efforts on the part of the couple.
 Many clients approach us after extensive marital and relationship counseling.
+When couples are ready to proceed, we ensure they do so with a comprehensive understanding of their rights and responsibilities under Colorado law.

 Some clients have retained us, and we have encouraged them to suspend or stop the divorce proceedings until they were confident the marriage or relationship was really over.
+This thoughtful approach highlights our commitment to truly addressing our clients’ needs, guiding them to consider reconciliation options when appropriate.

 Dial (719) 259-0050 now or contact us online to schedule a consultation with the Colorado Springs divorce team at Drexler Law.